Philix27/rxedu_web/_books/logistics.md

 6).
 RIGHT COST.

 #take note
-[11/7, 8:24 PM] PharmahubNG▫️: 💯in logistic and supply chain, management there is a pipeline of transfer & transportation of goods and services, just like pipeline for oil transportation,so let's take a cursory look at them;-
+[11/7, 8:24 PM] PharmahubNG▫️: in logistic and supply chain, management there is a pipeline of transfer & transportation of goods and services, just like pipeline for oil transportation,so let's take a cursory look at them;-

 First of all, what is a Pipeline?

-💯Pipeline is the entire chain of physical storage facilities and transportation links throughwhich supplies move from the manufacturer to the user, including the port facilities, central warehouse,regional warehouses,district warehouses, all SDP, and transport vehicles, including community-based distribution networks.
+Pipeline is the entire chain of physical storage facilities and transportation links throughwhich supplies move from the manufacturer to the user, including the port facilities, central warehouse,regional warehouses,district warehouses, all SDP, and transport vehicles, including community-based distribution networks.
-[11/7, 8:28 PM] PharmahubNG▫️: 💯Okay
+[11/7, 8:28 PM] PharmahubNG▫️: Okay

 Let's talk about "Lead Time" briefly